 Parks and Entertainment

-Disney also has two waterparks: Typhoon Lagoon, which has more of a laid back tropical atmosphere with a huge wave pool and a variety of waterslides.
+Disney has two waterparks: Typhoon Lagoon, which has a laid back, tropical atmosphere with a huge wave pool and a variety of waterslides.

 Blizzard Beach (above), is a ski hill melting in the Florida sun, has something for everyone, from a toddler and children's area, to the most extreme waterslides.
 Both are circled by a lazy river where you can just float the day away

 Disney Springs (above, formerly called Downtown Disney) and the Boardwalk area are great places to wander around some unique and specialty shops and dine at some celebrity chef's restaurants (Wolfgang Puck, Rick Bayless, Guy Fieri, Art Smith, Masahara Morimoto).
 Grab a meal or a snack, wander the shops, and soak up the atmosphere!